-responsible for submitting the total publication cost of the paper to the Editor-in-Chief, when the revised manuscript is sent to the Editor assigned to your manuscript.
-Failure to pay the publication charges in a If the time limits are not met, the paper will be
+responsible for submitting the total publication cost of the paper to the Treasurer of the Academy, when the revised manuscript is returned to the Editor assigned to your manuscript.
+Failure to pay the publication charges in If the time limits are not met, the paper will be